 Table 38.
-TPM 2.0 security information

-TPM Information Changes the operational state of the TPM.
+TPM 2.0 security information TPM Information Changes the operational state of the TPM.
 This option is set to No Change by default.
 TPM Firmware Indicates the firmware version of the TPM.
 TPM Hierarcy Enable, disable, or clear the storage and endorsement hierarchies.
-When set to Enabled, the storage and endorsement hierarchies can be used.

-When set to Disabled, the storage and endorsement

-hierarchies cannot be used.
+When set to Enabled , the storage and endorsement hierarchies can be used.
+When set to Disabled , the storage and endorsement hierarchies cannot be used.
+William act to Closer the stars and and success

-When set to Clear, the storage and endorsement hierarchies are cleared of any values, and then reset to
+When set to Clear, the storage and endorsement hierarchies are cleared of any values, and then reset to Enabled.

-Enabled.

-Power Button

-Enables or disables the power button on the front of the system.
+Power Button Enables or disables the power button on the front of the system.
 This option is set to Enabled by default.

-AC Power Recovery

-Sets how the system behaves after AC power is restored to the system.
+AC Power Recovery Sets how the system behaves after AC power is restored to the system.
 This option is set to Last by default.

-AC Power Recovery

-Delay

-Sets the time delay for the system to power up after AC power is restored to the system.
+AC Power Recovery Delay Sets the time delay for the system to power up after AC power is restored to the system.
 This option is set to Immediate by default.

-User Defined Delay (60 s to 240 s)

-Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
+User Defined Delay (60 s to 240 s) Sets the User Defined Delay option when the User Defined option for AC Power Recovery Delay is selected.
 UEFI Variable Access Provides varying degrees of securing UEFI variables.
 When set to Standard (the default), UEFI variables are accessible in the operating system per the UEFI specification.
-When set to Controlled, selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
+When set to Controlled , selected UEFI variables are protected in the environment and new UEFI boot entries are forced to be at the end of the current boot order.
+Secure Boot Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.

-Secure Boot

-Enables Secure Boot, where the BIOS authenticates each pre-boot image by using the certificates in the Secure Boot Policy.
 Secure Boot is set to Disabled by default.

-boot Folicy.
-Secure boot is set to Disabled by t

-Secure Boot Policy

-When Secure Boot policy is set to Standard, the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
-When Secure Boot policy is set to Custom, the BIOS uses the user-defined key and certificates.
+Secure Boot Policy When Secure Boot policy is set to Standard , the BIOS uses the system manufacturer's key and certificates to authenticate pre-boot images.
+When Secure Boot policy is set to Custom , the BIOS uses the user-defined key and certificates.
 Secure Boot policy is set to Standard by default.

-Secure Boot Mode

-Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).

-If the current mode is set to Deployed Mode, the available options are User Mode and Deployed Mode.
-If the current mode is set to User Mode, the available options are User Mode, Audit Mode, and Deployed Mode.
+Secure Boot Mode Configures how the BIOS uses the Secure Boot Policy Objects (PK, KEK, db, dbx).
+If the current mode is set to Deployed Mode , the available options are User Mode and Deployed Mode .
+If the current mode is set to User Mode , the available options are User Mode , Audit Mode , and Deployed Mode .

-Options Description

-User Mode

-In User Mode, PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
+Option Description Options Description User Mode In User Mode , PK must be installed, and BIOS performs signature verification on programmatic attempts to update policy objects.
 The BIOS allows unauthenticated programmatic transitions between modes.

-Option Description CHURT Describion

-Options Description

-Deployed Mode is the most secure mode.
-In Deployed Mode, PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
+Deployed Mode Deployed Mode is the most secure mode.
+In Deployed Mode , PK must be installed and the BIOS performs signature verification on programmatic attempts to update policy objects.
 Deployed Mode restricts the programmatic mode transitions.

-Audit Mode In Audit mode, PK is not present.
+Audit Mode In Audit mode , PK is not present.
 The BIOS does not authenticate programmatic updates to the policy objects, and transitions between modes.
-The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information

-Table, but executes the images whether they pass or fail verification.
+The BIOS performs a signature verification on pre-boot images and logs the results in the image Execution Information Table, but executes the images whether they pass or fail verification.
 Audit Mode is useful for programmatic determination of a working set of policy objects.
 Secure Boot Policy Summary Specifies the list of certificates and hashes that secure boot uses to authenticate images.
+Secure Reat Configures the Secure Rest Custom Policy.
+To apply this action, act the Secure Rest Policy to Custom action

-Secure Boot Custom Policy Settings Configures the Secure Boot Custom Policy.
+Secure Boot Configures the Secure Boot Custom Policy.
 To enable this option, set the Secure Boot Policy to Custom option.

+Custom Policy

+Settings